Anomaly detection using data depth: multivariate case: Suitability for anomaly detection

 Second, consider employing halfspace depth~\eqref{equ:depthHfsp} in the same way.
 Plot of Figure~\ref{fig:ability1:prjhfsp} (right), which depicts both depth values and contours according to the same logic, shows that correct detection of anomalies is rather impossible, which is in part due to immediate vanishing of the halfspace depth beyond the convex hull of the data.
 A number of works attempted to improve on this last issue, \textit{e.g.}, \cite{EinmahlLL15,RamsayDL19,NagyD21} to name a few, with halfspace mass~\citep{ChenTWH15} being a computationally tractable alternative lacking affine invariance property though.

 For an additional visualization, Figure~\ref{fig:ability1:depths} (left) plots ordered projection and halfspace depth values for all $100$ observations of the training sample.

 Let us consider another couple of widely known depths, namely simplicial volume~\eqref{equ:depthOja} and simplicial~\eqref{equ:depthSmpl} depths.
 For the same training set, similar visualization is depicted in Figure~\ref{fig:ability1:volsmpl}.
 As before, by construction and due to the immediate vanishing property, simplicial depth fails to detect the group of $10$ anomalies, a task being coped with by simplicial volume depth.
-It is important to attract attention to the fact, that this last depth is applied in its non-affine-invariant version, which is seen from the shape of the depth contours.
-While such a possibility exists, turning simplicial volume depth into affine invariant requires computation (and inversion) of the covariance matrix---a non-trivial task when dealing with contaminated data as discussed before in Section~\ref{sec:depths}.
-It can be further guessed from Figure~\ref{fig:ability1:volsmpl} (left) that affine invariant simplicial volume depth, with contours better adjusted to data geometry, would be more suitable for anomaly detection.

 While this example is very typical for anomaly detection, other situations appear.
-For example, regard an example where additional (single) anomalies mask the clustered ones.
+For instance, regard an example where additional (single) anomalies mask the clustered ones.
 For this, let us add to the previous training sample $25$ observations distributed in a similar manner as normal training data but having Mahalanobis distance (calculated using normal population mean vector and covariance matrix) between minimal and maximal Mahalanobis distance of the $10$ clustered anomalies.
 As we can see from Figure~\ref{fig:ability2:prjhfsp}, as before projection depth copes with the task correctly retrieving all $35$ anomalies, but this time the halfspace depth also detects majority of them (``thanks'' to masking effect); see additionally Figure~\ref{fig:ability1:depths} (right).
 Another couple of depths---simplicial volume and simplicial---behave similarly with visualization omitted here for space purposes.

+While projection depth is very suitable for the examples from above, its upper-level sets retain certain degree of symmetry, which can be inadequate for, \textit{e.g.}, skewed data.
+To get more insights for this latter case, we shall contrast projection depth with its asymmetric version~\eqref{equ:depthAPrj}, in the following setting.
+First, we generate $100$ (normal) observations from a skewed bivariate distribution with independent marginals being skewed normal with parameter $9$ \citep[abscissa, according to][]{AzzaliniC99} and centered normal with standard deviation $1/4$ (ordinate).
+Then, we add $15$ anomalies from the same distribution, with probability density $\in[0.01,0.05]$ and positive values for abscissa.
+The corresponding plots for both depth notions are indicated in Figure~\ref{fig:ability3:prjaprj}, top.
+One observes, that while in this particular case projection depth still copes with the task, asymmetric projection depth allows to immediately identify the group of anomalies, see Figure~\ref{fig:ability3:prjaprj}, bottom.